techspecs/techspecs-python/README.md

 Set `techspecs_api_key` to your key value and `techspecs_base_url` to your base value.

 ### Product Search
-#### Search for a device by specifying it's model name, version number or features

 ```python
 # Search for a product by name, version or features